 Michael K. Acquah’s practice focuses on high-stakes business disputes and complex litigation, including intellectual property and cross-border disputes.

-Mr. Acquah has experience in various stages of litigation and investigations, including drafting dispositive motions, arguing in federal court, taking and defending depositions, preparing witnesses for depositions, and managing discovery efforts.
+Mr. Acquah has experience in various stages of litigation and investigations, including trial, dispositive motion practice, and depositions.

 In 2015, Mr. Acquah studied international and comparative law at Sciences Po Law School in Paris, France, including courses in international commercial arbitration and European finance law.
 He is a native speaker of German and proficient in Spanish and French.

-During law school, Mr. Acquah served as editor of the Harvard Journal on Legislation.
+During law school, Mr. Acquah served as an editor of the Harvard Journal on Legislation.

 Won a motion for preliminary injunction for ClearOne Inc. in a patent infringement suit, enjoining a large, multinational competitor’s manufacture, marketing, and sale of a competing, infringing product.